 Estados Unidos Mexicanos v.
 Smith & Wesson Brands, Inc., et al. was filed by the Country of Mexico and names seven defendants, mostly U.S.-based firearms manufacturers, including the Company.
 The Complaint advances a variety of legal theories including negligence, public nuisance, unjust enrichment, restitution, and others.
 Plaintiff essentially alleges that Defendants design, manufacture, distribute, market and sell firearms in a way that they know results in the illegal trafficking of firearms into Mexico, where they are used by Mexican drug cartels for criminal activities.
 Plaintiff seeks injunctive relief and monetary damages.
 On November 22, 2021, defendants filed a joint Rule 12(b)(6) motion to dismiss the Mexican Government's complaint.
 On September 30, 2022, the court entered an order granting defendants' motion.
-On October 26, 2022, plaintiff filed a Notice of Appeal and the matter is being briefed.
+On October 26, 2022, plaintiff filed a Notice of Appeal and the matter is being briefed before the First Circuit Court of Appeals.
+Oral argument was held on July 24, 2023.

 On December 20, 2022, the City of Buffalo, New York filed a lawsuit captioned The City of Buffalo v.
 Smith & Wesson Brands, Inc., et al. in the New York State Supreme Court for Erie County, New York.
 The suit names a number of firearm manufacturers, distributors, and retailers as defendants, including the Company, and purports to state causes of action for violations of Sections 898, 349 and 350 of the New York General Business Law, as well as common law public nuisance.
 Generally, plaintiff alleges that the criminal misuse of firearms in the City of Buffalo is the result of the manufacturing, sales, marketing, and distribution practices of the defendants.
 Defendants timely removed the matter to the U.S. District Court for the Western District of New York.
-The matter was transferred to the New York Supreme Court for Monroe County and consolidated with The City of Rochester v.
-Smith & Wesson Brands, Inc., et al., discussed below.

 On December 21, 2022, the City of Rochester, New York filed a lawsuit captioned The City of Rochester v.
 Smith & Wesson Brands, Inc., et al. in the New York State Supreme Court for Monroe County, New York.
 The allegations essentially mirror those in The City of Buffalo, discussed in the preceding paragraph.
-Defendants timely removed the matter to the U.S. District Court for the Western District of New York and the matter was consolidated with The City of Buffalo.
+Defendants timely removed the matter to the U.S. District Court for the Western District of New York.

-Defendants moved to stay the consolidated Buffalo/Rochester case pending a decision by the Second Circuit Court of Appeals in National Shooting Sports Foundation, Inc. et al. v.
+Defendants moved to consolidate the The City of Buffalo and The City of Rochester cases for pretrial purposes only.
+Defendants also moved to stay the cases pending a decision by the Second Circuit Court of Appeals in National Shooting Sports Foundation, Inc. et al. v.
 James, which challenges the constitutionality of the recently enacted N.Y.
 GEN. BUS.
 LAW §§ 898-a-e.
-The motion is pending.
+On June 8, 2023, the court granted defendants' motions and the cases were consolidated for pretrial purposes and stayed.